horo-fox/horo.services/src/content/journal/c-multi-array-zig.md

 ---

 Future horo here!
 So, that didn't work.
 I then tried `@constCast`.
-That compiled but ALSO didn't work; the library I'm using using tries to set an attribute and that's not guaranteed to work on a const pointer.
+That compiled but ALSO didn't work; the library I'm using tries to set an attribute and that's not guaranteed to work on a const pointer.

 The future ended up being to seperate out things and then using `var` for the variables that I ended up referencing via `&`.
 Then, zig did some automatic magic and it all worked.
 No casting required!